Expand the section navigation mobile menu

 Step 2: Activate your OU accounts

 Prior to registering for classes, you must activate and verify login for your Grizzly ID and PIN and NET ID accounts.
-Learn how to activate your accounts, and watch tutorials on how to change your Grizzly ID PIN and activate your NetID.
+Learn how to activate your accounts, and watch tutorials on how to activate your NetID.

 Step 3: Register for classes

 Web registration is staggered by class standing and earned credit hours.
-Register for Summer 2024, Fall 2024 and Winter 2025 semesters today.
+Register for your classes today.
 Specific registration dates are posted on OU’s web registration page.

 Step 4: Pay your bill